 What sales are exempt from the South Carolina Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-South Carolina completely exempts unprepared food and groceries from the South Carolina state sales tax.
+South Carolina, however, does not exempt any purchases from state or local sales taxes.

-South Carolina does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.Like many other states, South Carolina levies a special sales tax on prepared food from restaraunts or other locations.
-The South Carolina restaraunt sales tax is 10.5%.
+South Carolina does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, South Carolina does not have a specific restaraunt sales tax.

 Generally, the South Carolina sales tax is collected only from the end consumer, or the end user of the product.
 Customers buying products in bulk, as a business-to-business transaction, or buying with the intent to resell do not have to pay the South Carolina sales tax if they provide the seller with a South Carolina Sales Tax Exemption Certificate at the time of purchase.
 Most states will accept the Uniform Sales and Use Tax Certificate for this purpose, which is available from the Multistate Tax Commission here.